Childhood & Developmental Trauma Therapist in Michigan

 What Happened to You as a Child Is Still Impacting Your Life Today

 You may not think of yourself as someone with trauma.
 Maybe nothing dramatic happened.
-No single catastrophic event.
-For the longest time everything seemed normal to you.
-But somewhere along the way you realized — in the home you grew up in, in the relationships that were supposed to feel safe — something was missing.
+No single traumatic event.
+For the longest time, everything seemed normal to you.
+But somewhere along the way, you realized that in the home you grew up in, in the relationships that were supposed to feel safe, something was off.
 Or something happened that shouldn’t have.

-And now, as an adult, you find yourself struggling in ways that don’t quite make sense.
+And now, as an adult, you find yourself struggling in ways that don’t make sense or have become a barrier to living the life you want to live.
 You work hard, you care deeply, but you feel chronically anxious, emotionally exhausted, or disconnected from the people you love most.
 You shut down when conflict arises.
-You over-explain, over-apologize, or over-achieve — trying to earn the safety that should have been given freely to you.
+You over-explain, over-apologize, or over-achieve trying to earn the safety that should have been given freely to you as a child.
+It often feels like the pain and ache in your core is never going to go away, no matter what you do.

 This is childhood trauma.
 This is developmental trauma.
 And it doesn’t always look the way people expect it to.